spgitmonish/ModelPredictiveControl/README.md

 ### Prediction horizon
 `N=8` and `dt=0.1` gave pretty good results without leading to wild oscillations.
 I did play around with values of `N` starting from 20 and going down 8.
 And `dt` starting at 0.05 and going up to 0.1.
 The actuation delay played a big factor in deciding the values for the components of the prediction horizon `T = N * dt`.

+### Accounting for latency
+To account for the latency in actuation, I used the vehicle model(as detailed above) to predict the state after 100ms and used that as the initial state for the MPC algorithm.

 ### Cost Components
 The cost function is the sum of square of 7 error components at each time step `'N'` of the prediction horizon `'T'` .
 Each of these components have a weight multiplied, signifying their impact in finding the optimal solution (using IPOPT) for this non-linear problem.
 The cost function with the 7 components is defined as follows: